al1sant0s/tsto2rgb/README.md

 <img width="2050" height="1166" alt="image" src="https://github.com/user-attachments/assets/ea66bde8-beed-4884-87c9-fa6a0d8e4f24" />

 Notice how the frames are numbered.
-That's a way to enforce their correct order.
+That's a way to enforce their correct order as stated before.
 Now it's time to actually make those images into the required assets for an actual building.
 Confirming the strucuture above, here's how the files should be stuctured.

 <img width="814" height="404" alt="image" src="https://github.com/user-attachments/assets/27f10fa4-cd0e-4ef9-9d77-c5ef4b3da963" />

 Now with the folowing command I run, the corresponding rgb and bsv3 files will be made for the Simpsons house.